The North Face Cat's Meow Review

 This contender proved versatile and a solid general-purpose sleeping bag.
 It excels for trips where its quick-drying properties and comfortable dimensions are most important and its okay weight and packed volume aren't an issue.
 It excels at shorter-distance backpacking trips, extended kayak or car camping trips, or any adventure where your journey has you traveling through a potentially wet location.
 Because of its slightly heavier weight and larger packed size, it isn't near as good of an option for long-range backpacking or summertime mountaineering trips where weight is a more of a priority.

 Features, Water Resistance and Design

 The Cat's Meow is perfect for sleepers that get cold easily or who want a versatile bag for camping in wet climates.
-It's a legit option for those who simply don't want to shell out at least another $100 for a comparably warm down bag that offers similar features, at a similar value.
+It's a legit option for those who don't want to shell out the extra money for a comparably warm down or high-performance synthetic bag that offers similar but better features.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More